emesexochitl/Roseobacter/Multiple_imputation/README.md

 * tidyverse

 ## Functions:
- First, the table is loaded and formatted (check hidden characters, select and reformat samples) Analytics are performed: normality-check (Shapiro-test), missing value co-occurrence, ...
-These measurements will help to better understand the data and help to make good choices later.
+ First, the table is loaded and formatted (check hidden characters, select and reformat samples), then analytics are performed: normality-check (Shapiro-test) and  missing value co-occurrence.These measurements will help to better understand the data and help to make good choices later.
 These steps are visualized as well:

 * Normality plot: value distributions.